 |

-George Gerswin's last song.
+George Gerswin's last completed song.
 He

 the blurb in the lower right corner - this movie introduced